vectordotdev/vector/docs/setup/installation/manual/from-source.md

 cd vector
 ```

-And build the project via the `Makefile`:
+And build the project via the `build` Make target:

 ```bash
 make build